Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Abstract

 \section{Abstract}

 We consider the Feynman-Kac functional associated with a Brownian motion in a random potential.
-The potential is defined by attaching a heavy tailed positive potential around the Poisson point process.
-This model was first considered by Pastur~(1977) and the first order term of the moment asymptotics was determined.
+The potential is defined by attaching a heavy tailed positive potential around a Poisson point process.
+This model was first considered by Pastur~[Teoret.
+Mat.
+Fiz.
+32(1), 88--95 (1977)] and the first order term of the moment asymptotics was determined.
 In this paper, both moment and almost sure asymptotics are determined up to the second order.
-As an application, we also derive the second order asymptotics of the integrated density of states of the corresponding random Schr\"{o}dinger operator. \\
+We also derive the second order asymptotics of the integrated density of states of the corresponding random Schr\"{o}dinger operator. \\ \keywords{Brownian motion \and parabolic Anderson model \and random media \and Poissonian potential}